If you are considering adoption for your unborn baby because you’re not ready to become a parent, you have three options:

 Step 1: Determine, “I want to give my unborn baby up for adoption.”

-It’s important to fully commit to adoption for your unborn baby prior to beginning the adoption process.
-As we said above, this choice is up to you and only you.
-It’s important to be committed to giving your unborn baby up for adoption before beginning the process.
-If you need help making this decision or exploring your options, you can always contact an adoption counselor for free and with no obligation to proceed with the process.
+It’s important to fully commit to adoption for your unborn baby before you begin the adoption process.
+As we said, this choice is up to you and only you.
+If you need help making this decision or exploring your options (including giving your unborn baby up for adoption), you can always contact an adoption counselor to get the support you need.

 Step 2: Work with your adoption professional to create an adoption plan.